How to Write a Book in Markdown: Complete 2026 Guide

 VS Code is a code editor that works perfectly well for writing books.
 The "Markdown All in One" extension adds a real-time preview, formatting shortcuts and an automatic table of contents.
 The advantage is native Git integration.

 Not the most accessible tool for authors without technical experience, but for those comfortable with developer tools, it's very efficient.
+Live Share allows real-time co-editing with an editor or co-author.

 Ulysses

-Subscription ~$5/month, Mac/iPhone/iPad only
+Subscription ($6/month or $50/year), Mac/iPhone/iPad only

 Ulysses is the reference Markdown editor in the Apple ecosystem.
 Text library management, writing targets, iCloud sync, direct epub and PDF export.
 The interface is polished and oriented toward long-form authors.